-&lt;sup>38 Including notably the European Charter for researchers, the code of conduct for the recruitment of researchers, EURAXESS and RESAVER Pension Fund.
+Including notably the European Charter for Researchers, the Code of Conduct for the Recruitment of Researchers, EURAXESS and RESAVER Pension Fund.

-- Citizen science, supporting all types of formal, non-formal and informal science education, ensuring a more effective and responsible engagement of citizens, regardless of age, background or abilities, in the co-design of research and innovation agenda settings and policy, in the co-creation of scientific content and innovation through transdisciplinary activities; - Supporting and monitoring gender equality and as well as other forms of diversity in scientific careers and in decision making, including in advisory bodies, as well as the integration of the gender dimension in research and innovation content; - Ethics and integrity, to further develop a coherent EU framework in adherence with the highest ethics standards and the European Code of Conduct for Research Integrity, the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, providing the training opportunities in these areas; - Supporting international cooperation through bilateral, multilateral and bi-regional policy dialogues with third countries, regions and international fora will facilitate mutual learning and priority setting, promote reciprocal access and monitor impact of cooperation; - Scientific input to other policies, through the creation and maintenance of advisory and monitoring structures and processes to ensure that EU policy-making is based on the best available scientific evidence and high-level scientific advice; - EU research and innovation programme implementation, including the collection and analysis of evidence for the monitoring, evaluation, design and impact assessment of the Framework Programmes;
+- Citizen science, supporting all types of formal, non-formal and informal science education, ensuring a more effective and responsible engagement of citizens, regardless of age, background or abilities, in the co-design of R&I agenda settings and policy, in the co-creation of scientific content and innovation through transdisciplinary activities; - Supporting and monitoring gender equality as well as other forms of diversity in scientific careers and in decision-making, including in advisory bodies, as well as the integration of the gender dimension in R&I content; - Ethics and integrity, to further develop a coherent Union framework in adherence with the highest ethics standards and the European Code of Conduct for Research Integrity, the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, providing the training opportunities in these areas; - Supporting international cooperation through bilateral, multilateral and bi-regional policy dialogues with third countries, regions and international fora will facilitate mutual learning and priority setting, promote reciprocal access and monitor impact of cooperation; - Scientific input to other policies, through the creation and maintenance of advisory and monitoring structures and processes to ensure that Union policy-making is based on the best available scientific evidence and high-level scientific advice;

-The Commission will ensure support for NCPs inter-alia through regular meetings before calls, training , coaching, strengthening dedicated support structures and facilitating trans-national cooperation among them (e.g. building on activities of National Contact Points in previous Framework Programmes).
-The Commission will develop minimum standards, in agreement with Member States representatives, for the operation of these support structures, including their role, structure, modalities, flow of information from the Commission before calls for proposals, and avoidance of conflicts of interest;

-Dissemination and exploitation of research and innovation results, data and knowledge, including through dedicated support to beneficiaries; fostering synergies with other EU programmes; targeted communication activities to raise the awareness of the broader impact and relevance of EU funded research and innovation, as well as science communication.
+- Union R&I programme implementation, including the collection and analysis of evidence for the monitoring, evaluation, design and impact assessment of Horizon Europe and previous framework programmes; - The Commission will ensure support for National Contact Points, including through regular meetings before calls, training, coaching, strengthening dedicated support structures and facilitating transnational cooperation among them (such as building on activities of National Contact Points in previous framework programmes); the Commission will develop minimum standards, in agreement with Member State representatives, for the operation of these support structures, including their role, structure, modalities, flow of information from the Commission before calls for proposals and avoidance of conflicts of interest; - Dissemination and exploitation of R&I results, data and knowledge, including through dedicated support to beneficiaries; fostering synergies with other Union programmes; targeted communication activities to raise the awareness of the broader impact and relevance of Union funded R&I, as well as science communication.